tfairclough/Project-1-Tic-Tac-Toe/README.md

 - Allowed the player to toggle sound using an interactive mute button that was respected on page close and re-load

 - Made the page fully responive to screen sizes and mobile screens using adpating the layout below a minimum screen size

+##  Future Improvments

+- Add an AI to allow a player to play against the computer.
+Started the logic using an API move suggestor
+- Add a save buton to allow the player to choose whether to save the game
+- Fully implement a custom token upload.
+This was pesuodocoded but not implemented.